 This is miscegenation for plants and animals.
 Miscegenation is “interbreeding between members of different races or the mixing of a mixture of races by interbreeding”.

 The United States has a long disgraceful past of dictating blood quantum and who could marry whom.
-Blood quantum is percentages of ‘race’ which supposedly designated a person’s outlook, mental capacities, character, rights, group identity, marriage partners etc. It was used on both Africans and American Indians.
-Africans and American Indians didn’t decide all these things for themselves, but these things were decided for them.
+Blood quantum is percentages of ‘race’ which supposedly designated a person’s outlook, mental capacities, character, rights, group identity, marriage partners etc. It was used on both Africans and Indigenous (Native – American Indians).
+Africans and Indigenous (Native – American Indians) didn’t decide all these things for themselves, but these things were decided for them.
 An example would be the Racial Integrity Act and the Supreme Court case Loving v.
 Virginia.
 Until the 1970s, it was illegal in many U. S. states for humans of different ‘races’ to legally marry.
+This is called miscegenation.
 Many of my grandparents ignored all this.
-I don’t think some of them legally married.

 I don’t know if the author or the people interviewed for the Audubon article realized they are using miscegenation and ‘race-purity’ concepts for plants and animals.
 Although the web article seemed to be edited, the print version is very scary.